WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 readers familiar with SIP, understand how SIP concepts translate (or don't) into RIPP.
-These sections include Requirements (#req), Design Approaches (#design), Terminology (#terminology), Reference Architecture (#refarch), Deployment Examples (#deployments)
+These sections include Requirements (#req), Design Approaches (#design), Terminology (#terminology), Reference Architecture (#refarch), Deployment Examples (#deployments).
+The remainder of the document specifies normative procedures.

-The normative content is split into four components - creating a reverse tg, tg, call, and media, each of which represents a web service.
-These are sections TODO.

 # Solution Requirements {#req}